Sales negotiation techniques to close more deals

 Progressive movement toward agreement

-Negotiations with value exchange and commitment
+Negotiations involving value exchange and commitment

-Generates momentum, activates reciprocity, controls concessions
+Creates momentum, activates reciprocity, controls concessions

 Active Listening and Rapport